 We guarantee to use our best effort and expertise in a workmanlike manner providing you with accurate, independent and unbiased information.

 Is Pipe Spies insured?

-Yes!
-Pipe Spies carries both business liability and worker’s compensation insurance and adheres to professional industry standards and business ethics as an affiliate member of ASHI (American Society of Home Inspectors).
+Pipe Spies carries applicable industry insurance and adheres to professional industry standards and business ethics as an affiliate member of ASHI (American Society of Home Inspectors).
 A certificate of insurance can be provided if required.
-If we were not fully insured, we could not perform work for many municipalities, builders, commercial properties and other businesses.

 Is there a certification or licensing requirement for technicians?

 For certain professions a license is necessary to show that you’re competent and permitted to conduct business in the city, municipality, or state in which the license was issued.
 Since there is no license or certification required for sewer/pipeline scope inspectors, finding an experienced, unbiased and truthful inspector is important.
 As experts in our field, having successfully completed some 30,000 residential and commercial inspections, we are also called upon to provide second opinions and third-party reviews.

 What kinds of problems can an underground “sewer scope” pipe inspection detect?

 Pipe Spies’ high-tech video cameras (sometimes called CCTV, or closed circuit TV) can reveal: offset joints, broken pipes, protruding lateral, off grade pipe, leaking joints, recessed taps, cracked pipe, root obstructions, blockages, corrosion, infiltration and collapsed pipe.